 Both alphabets can be cut as positive (overlay pieces) or negative (cut right into the wood), although when cutting as thin overlay pieces, it is usually easier to stack several layers of wood for added strength.
 I also suggest using a zero clearance insert on your scroll saw table so that the delicate pieces are properly supported during cutting.

 This lettering is a bit challenging to cut in the thick blocks as shown in the photo.
 It is not recommended for a novice on the scroll saw in its current size.
-Using somewhat thinner or softer hardwood will make it easier, as would enlarging the pattern.
+Using thinner or a softer hardwood will make it easier, as would enlarging the pattern.

 – 3″ square